hashicorp/consul/website/source/docs/agent/options.html.markdown

   </a> - A Google Compute Engine instance tag to filter on.
 Much like the
-  `-retry-join-ec2-*` options, this gives Consul the option of doing server discovery on [Google Compute Engine](https://cloud.google.com/compute/) by searching the tags assigned to any inparticular instance.
+  `-retry-join-ec2-*` options, this gives Consul the option of doing server discovery on [Google Compute Engine](https://cloud.google.com/compute/) by searching the tags assigned to any particular instance.

 * <a name="_retry_join_gce_project_name"></a><a href="#_retry_join_gce_project_name">`-retry-join-gce-project-name`
   </a> - The project to search in for the tag supplied by